Post-2015 Development Agenda: National consultations

-The consultations include different stakeholders including civil society organizations, disadvantaged and minority groups, the private sector, academia, women organizations and youth, and other constituencies according to particular national context.
+The consultations include different stakeholders including civil society organizations, disadvantaged and minority groups, the private sector, academia, women organizations and youth, and other constituencies according to particular national contexts.
 The countries selected to participate are a representative sample across several dimensions: regional, country typology, and different types of development challenges.
 Countries are determining how they want to take the consultations forward, but UNDG provided guidelines in support.

 Global thematic consultations

-Started in May 2012, the objective of the global thematic consultations is to organize formal and informal meetings with different stakeholders around current and emerging challenges.
-The consultations focus on eleven themes identified by UNDG: inequalities, health, education, growth and employment, environmental sustainability, governance, conflict and fragility, population dynamics, hunger, food and nutrition security, energy, water.
+Starting in May 2012, the objective of the global thematic consultations is to organize formal and informal meetings with different stakeholders around current and emerging challenges.
+The consultations focus on eleven themes identified by UNDG: inequalities, health, education, growth and employment, environmental sustainability, governance, conflict and fragility, population dynamics, hunger, food and nutrition security, energy, and water.

 Several thematic meetings have already taken place.
 The first thematic meeting on growth, structural change and employment was held in Tokyo, Japan, on 15–16 May 2012.

 Post-2015 dialogue

-Researchers have discussed that the post-2015 dialogue is an opportunity to develop a practical agenda to ensure the principle ‘leaving no one behind’ translates into real changes to deliver essential services to those in poverty.
+Researchers have discussed that the post-2015 dialogue is an opportunity to develop a practical agenda to ensure the principle of 'leaving no one behind' translates into real changes to deliver essential services to those in poverty.
 They called for a potential agenda which must recognise that both institutional capacity and politics matter for the more equitable delivery of these services.
-They found no blueprint for this, but evidence from the Overseas Development Institute and others points to the need to adopt frameworks which are more flexible, grounded, and innovative service-delivery, which also require changes to donors’ models.
+They found no blueprint for this, but evidence from the Overseas Development Institute and others points to the need to adopt frameworks which are more flexible, grounded, and innovative in service delivery, which also requires changes to donors' models.